I need human help to enter verification code (office hours only)

 Single parents, blended famlies, widows, and windowers.

-LGBTQ+ and their allies, Jews of Color, Jewish, Jew-ish, and interfaith.
+LGBTQ+ people and their allies, Jews of Color, Jewish, Jew-ish, and interfaith.

 Matt Newton